mikumikudice/beeplusplus/README.md

 - [ ] Additional code documentation

 ## Principles of Design
-The design is simple.
-We must grant 4 things, the item above is more important than the below one and so on.
+It's my way to see and understand things - how I consider that a program should be written and ran.

 ### Readability
-Code must be understandable both for humans and computers.
+Code must be understandable for both humans and computers.
 Nothing is more important than a well-writen code.
 Documentation is the pillar of all good programs, so keep it documented!

 ### Efficiency
 Efficiency is very important, either for the programmer or for the end user.
 Code must be easy to be implemented _and_ must be well optimized.
 Speed must be sacrificed in favor of readability.
 Do things fast is important, but understand what is going on is even more.